-Again, this doesn’t mean you can’t encounter a good or a bad loan originator from either group, but it doesn’t give consumers a reason to completely shut out one channel.
+Again, this doesn’t mean you can’t encounter a good or a bad loan originator from either group, but it shouldn’t give consumers a reason to completely shut out one channel.

-He also notes that there are anti-steering measures in place for brokers these days, requiring that they get paid the same compensation regardless of loan product or rate.
+He also noted that there are anti-steering measures in place for brokers these days, requiring that they get paid the same compensation regardless of loan product or rate.

 Councilman closed his letter by inviting the editors of Consumer Reports to do a ride along at some broker shops and attend a NAMB conference.
 And even challenged the magazine to post his letter in its publication.

 That seems doubtful, but they may have already slightly edited their article to include the word “generally.”